 China’s Impact on Gold Prices

-The active purchasing of Gold Prices Forecast by central banks, mainly China’s, was why it climbed for months.
-But the increase came to a standstill in May, so people wondered if the central banks were still purchasing, had halted, or were taking profits.
-In contrast to prominent investors, central banks keep the markets guessing about their future actions by operating incognito.
-Due to this uncertainty, the market’s volatility has increased due to long-term optimistic investors becoming short-term traders.
+The actual buying of Gold Prices Forecast by central banks, mainly China, was behind the long-term growth.
+In May, however, (the price) came to a halt, and thus, it raised the concern whether the central banks were still purchasing, had stopped, or had taken profits.
+In contrast to the leading investors, central banks keep the market in suspense about their future actions by going undercover.
+Because of this uncertainty, the market’s volatility has reached new heights as long-term optimistic investors become short-term traders.

 U.S. Labor Market Strength